Perfect-moose/rabbitmq/readme.md

 This repo houses information on the setup of the rabbitmq queue for the PM production line.

 # Docker command
-docker run -d --name rabbitmq -p 5672:5672 -e RABBITMQ_DEFAULT_USER=perfect_moose -e RABBITMQ_DEFAULT_PASS=xxxxxxxxxrabbitmq
+docker run -d --name rabbitmq -p 5672:5672 -e RABBITMQ_DEFAULT_USER= -e RABBITMQ_DEFAULT_PASS=xxxxxxxxx rabbitmq

 # Running on AWS
+runs on a ec2 instance